-Health Care Without Harm Europe is a non-profit European coalition of hospitals, healthcare systems, healthcare professionals, local authorities, research/academic institutions and environmental and health organisations.
-It currently has 76 members in 26 countries of the WHO European Region that includes 17 Member States of the European Union.
+Health Care Without Harm (HCWH) Europe is a non-profit European coalition of hospitals, healthcare systems, healthcare professionals, local authorities, research/academic institutions and environmental and health organisations.
+It currently has 144 members in 29 countries of the WHO European Region, including 20 Member States of the European Union.

-Health Care Without Harm has four regional offices: HCWH US (Arlington, United States), HCWH Europe (Brussels, Belgium), HCWH Latin-America (Buenos Aires, Argentina) and HCWH Asia (Manila, The Philippines).
+Health Care Without Harm has three regional offices: HCWH US & Canada (Arlington, United States), HCWH Europe (Brussels, Belgium), and HCWH Asia (Manila, The Philippines).

-As a commitment to our transparency, HCWH Europe's legal statuses can be viewed online.
+As a commitment to our transparency, HCWH Europe's constitution can be viewed online here.

 Health Care Without Harm Europe was established in 2003 to focus on lobbying and implementing sustainable practices at a European-wide level.
 Thirteen organisations and additional stakeholders who were active in the health and environmental sectors came together to develop a Constitution, form a Member's Council, elect a Board of Directors, appoint a Steering Committee and set out an agenda to to create an environmentally responsible European healthcare system.

-To get to know more about our policy breakthroughs, projects and collaborations with members and partners during the past 10 years, please see the HCWH Europe 2003-2013 10 years Special Review.
+To get to know more about our policy breakthroughs, projects and collaborations with members and partners since 2003, please see the HCWH Europe 2003-2013 10 years Special Review.